JumpsecLabs/ExchangeOnline-MTRDomainsAnalyser/README.md

 ## Benefits
 - Enhances clarity and accuracy in managing Exchange Online Transport Rules.
-- Improves the security and integrity of email flows by systematically identifying allowed and disallowed senders.
+- Helps improving the security and integrity of email flows by identifying allowed and disallowed senders.
 - Reduces administrative overhead by automating the classification and detection of conflicts.
 - Facilitates proactive security by clearly defining tenant-wide allow/deny lists.